o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

     *   10.7[11.7.
 Redundant documentation is redundant](#CodingStandardsandStyleGuide-Redundantdocumentationisredundant)
     *   10.8[11.8.
 TODO comments](#CodingStandardsandStyleGuide-TODOcomments)

 This style guide does not, and possibly cannot, cover every possible coding situation.
-If you have something that you think should, or should not, be in the standard please [bring it up with ly-tech@ for discussion](mailto:ly-tech@amazon.com).
+If you have something that you think should, or should not, be in the standard please [bring it up with sig-core in the discord channel for discussion](https://discord.gg/fZ7CDwDxrh).
 It's up to everyone to make sure that this document remains accurate and useful!

 Legacy and Existing Code